JKRhb/sdf-relations/draft-laari-asdf-relations.md

 ### target

 The "target" field defines to which definition or ontology term this definition with sdfRelation has a relation to.
-This can be e.g. `#/sdfObject/room`, when the target object is defined in the same SDF model.
+For example, this can be `#/sdfObject/room`, when the target object `room` is defined in the same SDF model.
 This may also be left undefined, and in that case the relation may be any other object (Note: This is from DTDL (check), does it make sense in SDF context?)

-The target does not have to be another SDF object, but it can be also a reference to another ontology.
-For example, we may have a Temperature sensor, which relation to SAREF temperature sensor is defined and it is the same as this one.
+In addition to SDF definitions, the target can be also a reference to another ontology.
+For example, a temperature sensor SDF definition can be augmented with information that a SAREF definition of a TemperatureSensor has similar semantics as this SDF definition.

 <sourcecode>
   "namespace": {